nhs-pycom/nhs.pycom/README.md

 ## About The Project

 Website for the NHS Python Community.

-Built using Jekyll, Liquid theme templates, and the NHS Digital Service Manuel (NHS.UK) templates.
+This Jekyll theme was originally crafted by [John Otander](http://johnotander.com) as [Pixyll](https://github.com/johno/pixyll), then modified by [Sai Kiran Sripada](https://www.saikiransripada.com/), and then the NHS theme added by [Craig Robert Shenton](https://github.com/craig-shenton).
+It's free, and open source ([MIT](http://opensource.org/licenses/MIT)).

 _**Note:** No NHS data, public or private are shared in this repository._